-You must meet the following two University deadlines in order to graduate: the application to graduate deadline and the Electronic Thesis/Dissertation (ETD) submission deadline.
+You must meet the following two University deadlines in order to graduate: the application to graduate deadline and the Electronic Thesis/Dissertation (ETD: Electronic Thesis/Dissertation submission information) submission deadline.
 Failure to do so will delay your graduation to the next semester.
 The deadlines are firm.
 The Graduate School does not make exceptions to their deadlines.